yousof-jfri/ecommerce_project/README.md

 # ecommerce_project
- this is an advanced ecommerce project created with vue js
+ this is an advanced ecommerce project created with vue js and tailwind css.

 ## run project
 	npm install